Category Archives: society

 Those charged with looking after the fathers and mothers who fought two World Wars for us, and whose sacrifices in the years following brought us social security and prosperity, have a sacred duty to perform.
 They should remember that they were not always the sad, helpless individuals they see before them, but once vibrant men and women who held down jobs and brought up children.
 If it would help them to understand this, let a photo be affixed to the head of every bed to show their carers how they looked in their glory days and let a caption tell the story of who they were and what they did.

 Two things caught my attention this week and led me to think that I must write about them.
-First, we have recently noticed that more females are being aborted in this country than males and, second, that Gays want their own Olympics.
+First, we have recently noticed that more females are being aborted in this country than males and, second, that homosexuals want their own Olympics.
 They are widely disparate subjects, but they have one thing in common: both groups, down the ages, have been victims of discrimination.

 If you were going to be born human it has historically always been better for you to be born male.
 Even in the more enlightened, liberal societies of the West this is still the case – though clearly less so than in times past.
 We are working hard on the few remaining unaddressed areas of inequality.
 They tend to be now of the less obvious kind, being more of a subtle nature.
 But they are there.